Sarasota County, Florida

-Sarasota County is located in Southwest Florida.
-At the 2020 US census, the population was 434,006.
-Its county seat is Sarasota and its largest city is North Port.
-Sarasota County is part of the North Port–Bradenton–Sarasota, FL metropolitan statistical area.
+Sarasota County is located in Southwest Florida along the Gulf Coast.
+At the 2020 United States census, the population was 434,006.
+Its county seat is Sarasota, Florida and its largest city is North Port, Florida.
+Sarasota County is part of the Sarasota metropolitan area.
 The county includes barrier islands with beaches and beach communities.
 It is home to colleges, a network of libraries, and various parks and preserves.
-The area was home to indigenous peoples.
-Angola was a maroon settlement in its Bradenton area.
-Bertha Palmer owned substantial lands in the area including what is now Palmer Ranch.